taehyunzzz/taehyunzzz.github.io/index.md

 It is fascinating to see how large-scale artificial intelligence has transformed the world in the recent years.
 I am excited to see what they could potentially achieve in the upcoming years!

-As neural networks continue to grow larger and larger, hardware constraints may limit the performance of SoTA algorithms.
-My current research interests focus on resolving such hardware limitations by realizing practical solutions using processing-in-memory (PIM) and near-data processing (NDP).
+As neural networks continue to grow larger and larger, hardware constraints may limit the performance or even hinder the applicability of SoTA algorithms.
+My current research interests focus on resolving such hardware limitations by applying system optimizations and designing practical processing-in-memory (PIM) and near-data processing (NDP) solutions.

 I am looking forward to engaging in discussions and collaborations regarding aligned research, so please feel free to contact me through my contact channels!